 Ford named Field as the company’s chief advanced technology and embedded systems officer.

 Field joins Ford from Apple, where he served as VP, Special Projects.
-Before that, he was senior vice president, Engineering, at Tesla and he will report to Ford President and CEO Jim Farley.
+Before that, he was senior vice president, of Engineering, at Tesla, and he will report to Ford President and CEO Jim Farley.

 “Doug Field is one of the world’s most respected engineering and product design leaders and has been a driving force behind breakthrough products across auto, tech and mobility, including at Apple, Tesla and Segway,” Farley said in a statement.

-Field will lead Ford’s Embedded Software and Hardware organization currently consisting of vehicle controls, enterprise connectivity, features, integration and validation, architecture platform, driver assistance technology, and digital engineering tools.
+The field will lead Ford’s Embedded Software and Hardware organization, currently consisting of vehicle controls, enterprise connectivity, features, integration and validation, architecture platform, driver assistance technology, and digital engineering tools.

 Apple recently hired two former Mercedes engineers with experience in mass production of vehicles, steering, dynamics, software, and project management.